-The wide array of tasks involved in leading and operating the LMH CoC include the following:
+The wide array of tasks involved in leading and operating the Lead Me Home CoC (LMH CoC) include the following:

-Communication
+Communication:

-- Attend Leadership Council meetings - Maintain communications between stakeholders - Respond to and communicate with the media, including prepare and execute advocacy alerts, schedule presentations to community groups, issue press releases and increase awareness of homelessness issues - Maintain contact with state, county, and federal agencies that work on issues impacting people experiencing homelessness - Keep local leaders informed through regular reporting of progress on the LMH CoC's goals, objectives, and strategic plans, including committee reports - Consult and coordinate with ESG recipients to maximize resources available to prevent and end homelessness.
-Per federal guidance, this consultation will include an assessment of the most effective strategies to allocate funding, report on progress made, and evaluate the performance of ESG recipients and subrecipients.
+- Attending Leadership Council meetings - Maintaining communications between stakeholders - Responding to and communicating with the media including preparing and executing advocacy alerts, scheduling presentations to community groups, issuing press releases and increasing awareness of homelessness issues - Maintaining contact with state, county, and federal agencies that work on issues impacting people experiencing homelessness

+- Keeping local leaders informed through regular reporting of progress on the LMH CoC's goals, objectives, and strategic plans, including committee reports and all other relevant matters - Consult and coordinate with ESG recipients to maximize resources available to prevent and end homelessness.
+Per federal guidance, this consultation will include an assessment of the most effective strategies to allocate funding, report on progress made, and evaluation of the performance of ESG recipients and subrecipients.